 Parenting styles vary widely depending on several factors: socio-economic levels, cultural aspects, family dynamics, temperament and even by gender.

-But one thing has remained unchanged - dominant, control-based parenting techniques of the past have served neither parent nor child and have in fact caused much damage to the emotional well-being of millions of families.
+But one thing has remained unchanged - dominant, control-based parenting techniques of the past have served neither parent nor child and have, in fact, caused much damage to the emotional well-being of millions of families.

 Studies have explored the consequences of traditional parenting styles, including styles that employ harsh criticism, love withdrawal and spanking and they have concluded that there is nothing positive about the emotional impact of these approaches.